gbrlpzz/forest-cover-change/docs/methodology.typ

 Studies on land surface emissivity (Sobrino et al., 2004) classify pixels with NDVI > 0.5 as "fully vegetated."
 This methodology applies a conservative threshold of 0.6 to define "Dense Canopy," ensuring that only high-biomass, healthy forest structures are captured, significantly reducing false positives from mixed pixels.

 === Sparse Vegetation (0.2 – 0.4)
 Sobrino et al. (2004) characterize the range 0.2 ≤ NDVI ≤ 0.5 as "mixed pixels" containing a combination of soil and vegetation.
-Our "Sparse" class (0.2–0.4) strictly targets this heterogeneous interface, while the "Transitional" class (0.4–0.6) captures the upper bound of this mixed zone.
+The "Sparse" class (0.2–0.4) strictly targets this heterogeneous interface, while the "Transitional" class (0.4–0.6) captures the upper bound of this mixed zone.

 == Sensitivity Analysis